cycodehq/cycode-cli/CONTRIBUTING.md

 Keep [README.md](README.md) up to date.
 All CLI commands are documented automatically if you add a docstring to the command.
-Clean up changelog before release.
+Clean up the changelog before release.

 ### Publishing